GovernmentPlates/indico-presentations/PITCHME.md

 - European Organization for Nuclear Research
 - Located near Geneva, Switzerland

-- Largest particle-physics laboratory in the world
 - Mission: study of fundamental particles that make up matter
-- 2500+ members of staff and more than 12,000 visiting scientists
-- ~700 buildings

 https://sce-dep.web.cern.ch/knowledge-centre/cern-numbers